 The CPRA awards consumers new rights to limit the use of Sensitive Personal Information, giving them opt-out superpowers.

 - Businesses must limit use of this information to only that which is necessary to perform services or provide goods for which the customer is paying.
 Covered companies will need to apply a “Limit the Use of My Sensitive Personal Information” link on their site.

 - CPRA also gives consumers stronger rights to correct inaccurate personal information.
 If a business, for example, is purchasing consumer information from a credit bureau and it contains errors, the business must be prepared to correct that information in a timely fashion.

 This is the hammer that could power more class-action lawsuits.
 The CPRA introduces stronger requirements for covered businesses to put in place “reasonable security procedures and practices” in order to safeguard personal information.
 Crucially, the CPRA mandates that third parties, contractors, service providers and contractors provide the “same level of privacy protection” as the covered business.
 This means that any business covered by the CPRA must also assume the liabilities and risks posed by those doing business with it.
 The CPRA also puts in place new enforcement and liability measures that will make it easier for consumers affected by security breaches to seek financial damages in court.
 To add teeth, the CPRA creates a new dedicated agency, the CalPPA, to implement audit, and enforces the CCPA.

 Conclusion: The CPRA increases the importance of IT audits and compliance

-The upshot of these changes is that, if you were thinking that you needed to upgrade your ITAM systems to gain a more accurate picture of your IT estate, the CPRA increases the penalty for not doing so.
+The upshot of these changes is that, if you were thinking that you needed to upgrade your IT management systems to an Enterprise Technology Orchestration system to gain a more accurate picture of your IT estate, the CPRA increases the penalty for not doing so.
 You can get a more detailed rundown of the implications of CPRA from this excellent Jones Day article.